 No disclosure of AI supply chain security practices.

-General software supply chain practices are disclosed (e.g., dependency scanning) but AI-specific supply chain concerns (model provenance verification, model integrity checks, signed model artifacts) are not addressed.
+General software supply-chain practices disclosed (e.g., dependency scanning) but no AI-specific concerns addressed.

 P5-10Security Incident History Disclosure8 pts